LawleyWorkshops/rit-oct17/usingSlack.md

 ![Class announcements channel](images/slack-classroom-announcements.png)

 ### Introductory Exercise
 The first week of class I assign an exercise that requires students to create an account on the class Slack, and post an introduction.
-In my web design class where I'll need to add their GitHub usernames to a class group, I use the introduction to have them give me their username.
+In my web design class, where I'll need to add their GitHub usernames to a class group, I use the introduction to have them give me their username.

 ![Slack intros](images/slack-classroom-intros.png)

-I also strongly encourage them to install the mobile client on their phones--and to make that idea more palatable I walk them through the various options Slack provides for limiting notifications.
+In the exercise (and in class), I also strongly encourage them to install the mobile client on their phones.
+To make that idea more palatable, I walk them through the various options Slack provides for limiting notifications.
 You can mute entire channels, set do not disturb times, or tell Slack only to notify you if you're referenced by name, or a specific keyword is used.

 ![Slack notification settings](images/slack-notification-settings.png
 )